mzdev-0/obsidian-rag-project/docs/PRD.md

     content_sections: List[ContentSection] # The note's body, chunked by heading
 ```

 ### Stored Metadata in ChromaDB
-Each `ContentSection` is stored in ChromaDB with the following filterable metadata, based on `main.py`:
+Each `ContentSection` is stored in ChromaDB with the following filterable metadata, based on actual implementation:
 -   `title`: The title of the note.
 -   `file_path`: The original file path.
 -   `created_date`: Note creation date (ISO string).
 -   `modified_date`: Note modification date (ISO string).
--   `tags`: Comma-separated string of wikilinks found in the `Tags` section.
+-   `tags`: List of wikilinks from the `Tags` section.
--   `wikilinks`: Comma-separated string of wikilinks not found in the `Tags` section.
+-   `wikilinks`: List of wikilinks not in `Tags` section.
 -   `heading`: The heading of the specific section.
 -   `level`: The heading level (1-6).
+-   **Note:** Currently no production ChromaDB exists - this is the target schema.

 ## 4. Response Formats